Coexistence of topological Anderson insulator and multifractal critical phase in a non-Hermitian quasicrystal: Model Hamiltonian

 Here, $c_{j,A(B)}$ creates a spinless fermion on sublattice $A(B)$ of the $j$th unit cell.
 The parameters $v$ and $w$ denote the intracell and intercell hopping amplitudes, respectively, while $\lambda$ characterizes the strength of nonreciprocity.
 The modulation phase $\theta_j = 2\pi \alpha j + \phi$ introduces spatial inhomogeneity; for irrational $\alpha$, the nonreciprocity is quasiperiodic.
 Throughout this work we take $\alpha =(\sqrt{5}-1)/2$, $\phi=0$, and set $w=1$ as the energy unit.
 The lattice contains $N$ unit cells ($L=2N$ sites), and all parameters are real.

 The Hamiltonian takes a tridiagonal non-Hermitian form under open boundary conditions.
-For $|\lambda|<|v|$, it can be mapped to a Hermitian matrix via a similarity transformation $h=D^{-1}HD$ with diagonal $D$~\cite{Zeng2022PRB}(see Supplemental Material (SM)~\cite{Supp}).
+For $|\lambda|<|v|$, it can be mapped to a Hermitian matrix via a similarity transformation $h=D^{-1}HD$ with diagonal $D$~\cite{Zeng2022PRB}(also see appendix for details).
 Consequently, $H$ is pseudo-Hermitian in the sense of Mostafazadeh~\cite{Mostafazadeh2002JMP}, and its spectrum is entirely real in this regime.
-As illustrated in Fig.~\ref{fig1}(a) and \ref{fig1}(b), the eigenenergies remain real for $|\lambda|<|v|$, while a real–complex spectral transition occurs at $|\lambda|=|v|$, beyond which the similarity transformation breaks down and complex eigenvalues emerge.
+Due to the quasiperiodicity of the nonreciprocal hopping, there will be no skin effect in this non-Hermitian model, and the spectra under open and periodic boundary conditions are consistent with each other~\cite{Zeng2020PRB2}.
+As illustrated in Fig.~\ref{fig1}(a) and \ref{fig1}(b), the eigenenergies remain real for $|\lambda|<|v|$ under periodic boundary conditions, while a real–complex spectral transition occurs at $|\lambda|=|v|$, beyond which the similarity transformation breaks down and complex eigenvalues emerge.